 For most of my professional career, I have primarily worked with the pre-retiree.
 These people are often over the age of 45 or older and either getting ready for retirement or already retired.

 Working with younger people is not something I do often but I must admit, I really enjoy meeting young people who sincerely want to learn about money.
-I recently met a bunch of young adults who really seemed to have their head on straight when it comes to finance.
+I recently met a bunch of young adults who really seemed to have their heads on straight when it comes to financing.

-Most 18 year olds making any amount of money are more interested in partying, having fun and buying toys but for Zak, he ses making good money is an opportunity.
-Here’s some of the things Zak told me:
+Most 18-year-olds making any amount of money are more interested in partying, having fun and buying toys but for Zak, he sees making good money is an opportunity.
+Here are some of the things Zak told me:

 - This year, he maxed his RRSP with a $2000 contribution.